Color model: CMY and CMYK color models

 It is possible to achieve a large range of colors seen by humans by combining cyan, magenta, and yellow transparent dyes/inks on a white substrate.
 These are the subtractive primary colors.
 Often a fourth ink, black, is added to improve reproduction of some dark colors.
 This is called the "CMY" or "CMYK" color space.

-The cyan ink absorbs red light but reflects green and blue, the magenta ink absorbs green light but reflects red and blue, and the yellow ink absorbs blue light but reflects red and green.
+The cyan ink absorbs red light but transmits green and blue, the magenta ink absorbs green light but transmits red and blue, and the yellow ink absorbs blue light but transmits red and green.
 The white substrate reflects the transmitted light back to the viewer.
 Because in practice the CMY inks suitable for printing also reflect a little bit of color, making a deep and neutral black impossible, the K (black ink) component, usually printed last, is needed to compensate for their deficiencies.
 Use of a separate black ink is also economically driven when a lot of black content is expected, e.g. in text media, to reduce simultaneous use of the three colored inks.
 The dyes used in traditional color photographic prints and slides are much more perfectly transparent, so a K component is normally not needed or used in those media.